Vegan & Gluten Free Beer, meet Phil from Brass Castle brewery

 I think I’ve probably joined that group of people who want to spend their time doing something practical and began to fear that I might be in danger of becoming lost behind a desk.

 The beer industry is a lovely workplace, full of great people and its own rewards, although the work is hard and the remuneration small.
-I've a huge respect for small brewers and the product that they make.
+I’ve huge respect for small brewers and the product that they make.
 Beer is a noble drink that needs to be celebrated and is currently going through a dynamic renaissance.
 It has a great capacity for bringing people together.
 Why would I not want to be part of that?

 Much of what small breweries are currently doing in the UK is heavily influenced by the beer revolution in the US.
 British drinkers have in turn developed a taste for punchy US hops.
-As a visitor to the US, you cannot escape the enthusiasm around local beer - but it's always fun to note that many of the cutting-edge US brewers are importing British malts and using London ale yeast strains.
-So it's very much still a two-way flow, although more innovation or 're-imagining' is happening in the US, and that's great to see.
+As a visitor to the US, you cannot escape the enthusiasm around local beer – but it’s always fun to note that many of the cutting-edge US brewers are importing British malts and using London ale yeast strains.
+So it’s very much still a two-way flow, although more innovation or ‘re-imagining’ is happening in the US, and that’s great to see.
 We had a lot of fun recently bringing some US cask beer into the UK, as American brewers also understand the great benefits of cask-conditioned beer.
-From a business perspective, it's interesting to see how US brewers operate in a much more restricted and more bureaucratic climate - and the work-arounds that they achieve.
+From a business perspective, it’s interesting to see how US brewers operate in a much more restricted and more bureaucratic climate – and the workarounds that they achieve.
 Crowler machines like ours are another method that US brewers have pioneered to allow people to take fresh interesting beer home, without having to go to the supermarket for something generic.

 We’ve always wanted to host a Taphouse at Brass Castle, as connecting locally is important to us.
 The Taphouse is also a useful testbed for some beer ideas, as we can get direct – and usually very honest – feedback on our beers.
 That helps us to know how to refine or adjust our new recipes.